 How to use it..

-The best way to eat this addictive frosting is by itself, very slowly with a spatula ..directly from the mixing bowl.
-However, all kidding aside, it’s awesome on cakes, brownies, cupcakes and cookies.
+The best way to eat this addictive caramel buttercream icing is by itself, very slowly with a spatula ..directly from a large bowl.
+However, all kidding aside, it’s the perfect icing for cakes, brownies, cupcakes and cookies.
 Salted caramel buttercream frosting goes particularly well which chocolate cupcakes.

 Salted Caramel Frosting